Cristian92/Joint-Inference-with-INLA/README.md

 # R_files Folder

-All the source codes to reproduce the Poisson example simulations of the paper using INLA, JAGS and STAN are available within this folder.
+All the source R codes to reproduce the Poisson example simulations under the Generalized Linear Mixed Model (GLMM) structure of the paper using INLA, JAGS and STAN softwares are available within this folder.